cavearr/icecrystal/examples/I2C/LCD/Examples/readme.md

 If you replace "CLS" with [another command](https://github.com/Democrito/icecrystal/tree/master/examples/I2C/LCD#commands), in the example it is in decimal base.
 If you are going to use hexadecimal numbers, remember to put **'h** in front

-# Example 02: Vertial Scroll.
+# Example 02: Vertical Scroll.

 Pendiente de pulir dellates del circuito pero es funcional.
 Falta crear un sistema para que no haya conflictos entre la lectura de la memoria y la escritura, y esto sólo sucede si se envía texto muy rápido.
 (TODO)